Welcome to the REU Site in Earth System Science in the Department of Atmospheric Science!

 Melissa Burt, PhD (she/her)

-Dr. Melissa Burt is the Assistant Dean for Diversity and Inclusion in the Walter Scott, Jr. College of Engineering at Colorado State University.
+Dr. Melissa Burt is an Assistant Professor in the Department of Atmospheric Science and the Assistant Dean for Diversity and Inclusion in the Walter Scott, Jr. College of Engineering at Colorado State University.
 In this position, Dr. Burt leads the strategic planning and implementation efforts for diversity, inclusion and equity goals across the College, and has an active role in university-wide diversity and inclusion initiatives.
-Dr. Burt is also a Research Scientist in the Department of Atmospheric Science at Colorado State University.
-Her research focuses on the interactions of Arctic clouds, radiation, and sea ice, with interests ranging from cloud-radiation feedbacks, hydrological and energy cycles in climate, and climate change feedbacks.
+Her research focuses on atmospheric science education research, in particular, science identity, belonging and mentoring in STEM, and science communication.

 Dr. Burt has served as the Director of the REU Site program since it’s inception in 2008.